-The Perks of Being a Wallflower is written as a series of letters by a fifteen year-old boy named Charlie.
-They’re conversational, intimate letters, though the person receiving them does not know Charlie.
+The Perks of Being a Wallflower is written as a series of letters by a fifteen-year-old boy named Charlie.
+They’re conversational, intimate letters, though the person receiving them doesn’t know Charlie.
 He begins each letter “Dear friend” and closes with “Love always.”
 It would be easy to dismiss his style as simplistic, but he’s so earnest and honest I found his voice endearing.
-His writing is not forced, but it may take a few pages before you get into the flow of it.
-The plot meanders as Charlie narrates his freshman year of high school, but it gets huge points for not building up to an overhyped prom and prom related activities for its conclusion.
+His writing isn’t forced, but it may take a few pages before you get the flow of it.
+The plot meanders as Charlie narrates his freshman year of high school, but it gets credit for not building up to an overhyped prom and prom-related activities for its conclusion.

 There is little to say about the plot.
 Charlie details his freshman year by the day or week depending on whether anything of interest occurs.
-In some ways, the book feels a little like a diary, but since Charlie is telling his stories through letters, he’s very conscious of his audience and takes great pains to not be misunderstood.
-He has a tendency to over-explain his ways of thinking or feeling.
+Since Charlie is telling his stories through letters, he’s very conscious of his audience and takes great pains to not be misunderstood.
+He has a tendency to overexplain his ways of thinking or feeling.
 And he has a lot to explain.
 As the title says: Charlie is a wallflower.
 He doesn’t do anything.
 He watches.
-While this grated on me at times, it’s not a flaw in Chbosky’s writing or a flaw in the story; it’s a flaw in Charlie.
+While this grated on me at times, it’s not a flaw in Chbosky’s writing or a flaw in the story—it’s a flaw in Charlie.
 Since Charlie acknowledges this flaw and works to overcome it, I’m not going to criticize the book for having an inactive, emotional, narrator.
-Notice I say emotional here, not angsty.
-If this book were a load of overwrought teenage angst, it wouldn’t be likened to The Catcher in the Rye, it would –be– The Catcher in the Rye.
+Notice I say emotional, not angsty.
+If this book were a load of overwrought teenage angst, it wouldn’t be likened to The Catcher in the Rye, it would be The Catcher in the Rye.

 I adore Charlie, but it’s the other characters I’m less thrilled about.
 For the most part, they’re very simplistic.
-Charlie has a pretty sister that’s mean to boys (except her abusive boyfriend), a perfect footballer of a brother, an old-school father who only cries at the last episode of M*A*S*H, racist grandparents, an overly understanding English teacher, a flamboyantly gay friend (in love with a closeted footballer), a pretty/smart/awesome chick for the standard of all other chicks he’ll ever meet… I could go on and you would recognize the cast list to any and every teen high school show or book, ever.
+Charlie has a pretty sister that’s mean to boys (except her abusive boyfriend), a perfect footballer of a brother, an old-school father who only cries at the last episode of M*A*S*H, racist grandparents, an overly understanding English teacher, a flamboyantly gay friend (in love with a closeted footballer), a pretty/smart/awesome chick for the standard of all other chicks he’ll ever meet . . .
+I could go on and you would recognize the cast list to any and every teen show or book.
 I understand things become clichés because they have a ring of truth, but there needs to be something beyond the cliché.
-That said, there’s something about Charlie’s naïve and innocent writing voice that makes these tried, stale characters seem new and interesting.
+That said, there’s something about Charlie’s naïve and innocent writing voice that makes these tired, stale characters seem new and interesting.
 It’s almost enough to balance.
 Almost.

 Further, a popular criticism of this novel is to say it takes on too much (suicide, gay issues, sexual abuse, drug use, etc.) and becomes unrealistic.
 Since Charlie hangs out in the margins with kids struggling with various issues, their troubles interlock and fuel other issues.
 It doesn’t seem as though Chbosky is throwing too much at Charlie, it just seems as though there are kids who feel hopeless at times and Charlie is friends with them.
 That said, he is a lousy friend when he shifts from being a wallflower to being a doormat.
-The scene of him watching a girl be raped will leave a sour taste in anyone’s mouth.
+The scene where he does nothing to prevent a rape will leave a sour taste in anyone’s mouth.
 I will understand anyone who says they had to put this book down because Charlie is too spineless to be empathetic.

 Do you enjoy holidays with your family?
 I don’t mean your mom and dad family, but your uncle and aunt and cousin family?
 Personally, I do.
 There are several reasons for this.